crisbee/IntroToDataPowerOnDockerLab/README.md

 #### If not using a supplied environment
 If you want to set up your own environment, you will need a system with the following characteristics:
 * A virtual machine with a Linux based operating system with a GUI.
 (CentOS is highly recommended and is what this lab was written for.)
-* A user with sudo/root access
+* A user with sudo/root access.
 * An Internet connection.
 A virtual machine will work fine and is encouraged.
 * Docker installed. (https://docs.docker.com/engine/install/)
 * Git installed. (https://git-scm.com/downloads)